Basharul2002/DataBase/README.md

 SELECT * FROM Driver_Information;
 ```

+## 📚 Documentation

+For more details, please refer to the [Full Project Documentation (PDF)](assets/documentation.pdf) for an in-depth explanation of the database design, ER diagram, schema, and query use cases.

 ## 🎉 Conclusion

 This repository serves as a comprehensive resource for SQL queries used in managing and manipulating our transportation service database.
 Each query is meticulously crafted to enhance data handling across various tables.